easybuilders/easybuild-blog/docs/posts/2025/03/eum25.md

 ![image](eum25_day2-08.webp)

-Participants recieved a brief training on the procedures and safety as the track runs alongside real Formula 1 cars! :racing_car: :checkered_flag:
+Participants received a brief training on the procedures and safety as the track runs alongside real Formula 1 cars! :racing_car: :checkered_flag:

 They were split in 3 groups, each group would have to do a classification race to determine starting order, followed by 15 minutes of real race to qualify for the final race.
 The 4 fastest drivers from each group would make it to a final competition.